branjames117/salesmanatee/README.md

 Enter your own MySQL credentials in a .env file on the root directory.
 To create the table, run the command `source db/schema.sql` in the MySQL terminal at root level.
 To seed the table with sample data, run the command `npm run seed`.

+For a video demonstration of this application, visit [here](https://watch.screencastify.com/v/9MQPt3fJg8vwVihUwInI).

 ## License

 [The MIT License](https://mit-license.org/)